fabianlischka/InfoSec101/p1-InfoSec101.md

 - Enable notifications of changes
     - Apple's iCloud notifies you when you change your password or amend personal information
     - Facebook notifies you when you log in from an unknown device
+- Take special care with your email password
+    - Most sites allow you to reset your password via email.
+Thus:
+    - If someone has access to your email, they effectively have all your passwords

 ---
 #### xkcd on: Passwords